rita-barbosa/LAPR5-2425/docs/sprint-1/us-5.1.17/readme.md

 The information that can be edited is the following one:
 - deadline
 - priority

-> CHECK WHAT INFO CAN BE EDITED
+- description text

+While the priority must be one of the types already in the system (Elective < Urgent < Emergency), the deadline is provided by the doctor, that defines it based on their experience as staff.

-Each single data edition is registered in the system logs and immediately reflected in the system and planning module.
+Each single data edition is registered in the system logs and immediately reflected in the system and Planning Module.

 ### System Sequence Diagram